TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTypes/CreateNewPageType.rst

     :language: php
     :caption: EXT:example/ext_tables.php

-The last line loads the user TSconfig for all users.
-We need to the following to all users so that the new page type is displayed in the wizard:
+We need to add the following user tsconfig to all users so that the new page type is displayed in the wizard:

 ..  literalinclude:: _UserConfiguration.tsconfig
     :language: typoscript
     :caption: EXT:example/Configuration/TsConfig/User/UserConfiguration.tsconfig

+You can load the file like this:

+..  literalinclude:: _ext_localconf.php
+    :language: php
+    :caption: EXT:example/ext_localconf.php

 The icon is registered in :file:`Configuration/Icons.php`: